-For example, clicking on this symbol for Jupiter
+For example, clicking on this symbol for Mars

-will expand the list to include Jupiter's moons.
-Clicking again collapses the list and hides Jupiter's moons.
-You can double-click on any object in this list to centre on the object in Starry Night Pro 4.5's main window.
+will expand the list to include the moons of Mars.
+Clicking again collapses the list and hides Mars's moons.
+You can doubleclick on any object in this list to centre on the object in Starry Night Pro 5.0's main window.